 The members of the African Dance and Drum Ensemble of The College at Brockport represent the rich cultural heritage of Asia, the Caribbean, Europe, the Americas, and Africa that exists within our university community.

-Clyde Alafiju Morgan has been the artistic director since 1985.
+Clyde Alafiju Morgan served as artistic director from 1985 through spring 2015, when he retired from his position as associate professor of dance.
 Music director Khalid Abdul N'Fally Saleem joined the ensemble in 1994.

 Dance Touring Manager

 Brockport, NY 14420

 Associate Professor James Hansen Presents Choreography in NYC with Brockport Student Performers

 Chamber Ballet Brockport Dancers perform at the Warner Castle Sunken Gardens

 TICINO IN DANZA International Festival and The American School in Switzerland produce Visiting Assistant Professor of Dance Vanessa Van Wormer’s Choreography